merrybabyxmas/anchored_flowmatching/docs/dataset-preparation.md

 This will create an additional `reference_latents/` directory containing the preprocessed reference video latents.

+### Example Dataset

+For reference, see our **[🎯 Canny Control Dataset](https://huggingface.co/datasets/Lightricks/Canny-Control-Dataset)** which demonstrates proper IC-LoRA dataset structure with paired videos and Canny edge maps.

 ### Generating Reference Videos

 **Dataset Requirements for IC-LoRA:**